cbs-news-data/caltrans-claims-data/README.md

 # Caltrans claims data

 The data and analysis in this repository fueled the [CBS News California investigation into Caltrans claims](https://www.cbsnews.com/sacramento/news/caltrans-pothole-damage-claims-california-freeways/).
-The data was provided by Caltrans via a California Public Records Act request, reference number R024170-062723, submitted on June 27, 2023.
+The data was provided by Caltrans via a [California Public Records Act request](https://caltrans.mycusthelp.com/WEBAPP/_rs/(S(iwyjsjbh004wehkcj1llwbs3))/supporthome.aspx), reference number R024170-062723, submitted on June 27, 2023.

 The folders and files included in this repo are as follows: